GoogleCloudPlatform/open-random-vibration-testing-of-ots-dc-hardware/README.md

 **March 24th Update**

-For those who has been waiting, the first batch of white papers on Google's Random Vibration Testing Methodology is finally here.
-Under the "White Paper" section, papers/sample data/plots/photos/videos have been uploaded under specific tracks, which divide the materials in the following ways:
+For those who has been waiting, the first batch of white papers on Google's Random Vibration Testing Methodology is here.
+Papers/sample data/diagrams/photos/videos have been uploaded under specific tracks in the "White Paper" section.
+Moving forward, we will release new materials on a bi-weekly basis following a regular release schedule.
+Please take a moment to familiar yourself with the table of content and the schedule of future releases (also inside "White Paper").

-**Track 1.
-A High Level Overview of Google's Random Vibration Testing Methodology (In Progress)** Part 1.
-Sine Vibration of A Machine
-Part 2.
-Sine Vibration of A Machine Inside A Rack Part 3.
-Random Vibration's Impact on Machine and PCB

-**Track 2.
-Environmental Conditions (In Progress)** Part 1.
-An Examination of Random Vibration from Google's Supply Chain

-Track 3.
-Rack Level Analysis (Planned)
-Track 4.
-Machine Level Analysis (Planned)
-Track 5.
-Component Level Analysis (Planned)

-Moving forward, we will continue to release new materials (white papers and sample data/plots/photos/videos) following a regular release schedule.
-The plan is to maintain it on a bi-weekly basis.
-If you have questions or specific topic you want covered, please e-mail openrandomvibe@ocproject.net directly and I will be happy to add them to the schedule.
-And of course, feedback is always welcomed on how to make this project and these papers more useful.
+If you have questions or requests for specific topics, e-mail openrandomvibe@ocproject.net directly and I will be happy to add them to the release schedule.
+Feedback is always welcomed on how to make this project better and more useful to the readers.

-**Bi-Weekly White Paper Regular Release Schedule:**

-April 7th:  Part 4.
-Component Level Displacement Measurement and Analysis April 21st:  Correlation of Heatsink/ASIC Pressure Measurement with Shock and Vibration May 5th:  Correlation of Strain Measurement with Shock and Vibration May 19th:  Comparing Random Vibration with Shock Conditions June 2nd:  Microscopic Displacement Measurement of Critical Components

-Planned Future Topics include:

-1. Deep Dive of a specific field measurements
-2. Deep Dive of strain/displacement measurement methods
-3. Deep Dive of specific failure mode of sample hardware
-4. Fatigue and Factor of Safety Calculation

 **October 2024 Update**